visika/tesi-magistrale/thesis.typ

 #image("simulazioni/02_water/05_md/Grafici/rdf_oo_mace-ice13-1_100ps_nbins=40.svg")

 = Conclusions

+#box(
+  stroke: blue + 2pt,
+  inset: 1mm,
+  [The accuracy of the new approaches sets the stage for future studies of kinetic effects as wess as full $p-T$ phase diagrams in a reliable and computationally efficient manner. @kapilCompleteDescriptionThermodynamic2022
+  ],
+)

 = Acknowledgments
 // This work has been funded by project code PIR01_00011 “IBISCo”, PON 2014-2020, for all three entities (INFN, UNINA and CNR).